Overnight Cherry-Almond Oatmeal Recipe

 - 1/2 teaspoon ground cinnamon

 - 1. In a 3-qt. slow cooker coated with cooking spray, combine all ingredients.
-Cover and cook on low 7-8 hours or until milk is absorbed.
+Cook, covered, on low until oats are tender, 7-8 hours.
+Stir before serving.
 Yield: 6 servings.

 Reviews for Overnight Cherry-Almond Oatmeal

 "My sister and I have made this numerous times.
 Tweaking it as we go.
 We actually don''t add any sugar (ia little can always be added upon serving if you want).
 We have tried many different dried fruits and raisins.
 Leftovers reheat well in small portions as needed.
 Very tasty and easy.
 If only cooked for 7 hours the tendency to scorch is minimised.
 Last one to bed turns it on and the early riser puls the plug."